ashleykinard/ashleykinard.github.io/index.md

 subtitle: Looking to make the tech world a user-friendly place, one document at a time.
 ---

 Hello, my name is Ashley Kinard.
-I am a human being, and a technical writer by trade.
+I am a human being, cat-lover, and a technical writer.

 I have a real passion for technical writing — particularly for the software industry.
 I have always enjoyed writing, but never considered a career of it until a friend clued me in on the career.
 Making a career out of something I enjoy?
 Sign me up!